san-vivt/VPC-DevOps-project/README.md

 ![DevOps-Project-photo](https://github.com/san-vivt/VPC-DevOps-project/raw/main/src/DevOps-Project-photo13.png)

-  12\.
-Create EC-2 Instances using the VPC Created as Base and the Public Subnet -1 as EC-2 Location.
+12. Create EC-2 Instances using the VPC Created as Base and the Public Subnet-1 as EC-2 Location.

-  13\.
-Enable Public IP for the EC-2
+13. Enable Public IP for the EC-2

-  15\.
-Associate the VPC Security Group for the EC-2
+14. Associate the VPC Security Group for the EC-2

+15. Update User Data for the EC-2

 ![DevOps-Project-photo](https://github.com/san-vivt/VPC-DevOps-project/raw/main/src/DevOps-Project-photo14.png)